peradastra/PAP/README.md

 # Installation

-The Polar pipeline and all its dependencies are Linux based, typically running under Linux operating system, preferably (but not necessarily) on a computer cluster.
+The POLARtron Analysis (PA) pipeline and all its dependencies are Linux based, typically running under Linux operating system, preferably (but not necessarily) on a computer cluster.
 The included test set can run on a laptop in under 5 minutes.
 There are several options for installation, detailed below.
 ![Pipline image](assets/pap_overview.png)